-Following the removal from the official listing on 16 September 2020, the management has confidence that it is reasonable to sign the accounts on a going concern basis.
+The management has determined that there is no material uncertainty that casts doubt on the entity's ability to continue as a going concern.
 With the changes from 31 Dec 2020 accounts sign-off, the following factors were considered in reaching this position:

-- Support from the parent company Dream Curtain Holdings in the form of loan and Mr Lu personally remain in place - Continued support from the Group's main creditor - Government support in the form of jobkeeper payment extended until 28 March 2021 - Rent reduction industry guideline (12 month) - Payroll tax exemptions and deferrals from April 2020 to September 2020 - The Group's continuing efforts in cost reduction - Sales forecast for 2021 is estimated to be 20% increase compared with 2020 - In 2021 and beyond, property market in Western Australia is expected to perform well and should be the largest growth state across Australia
+- Financial support from the parent company Dream Curtain Holdings in the form of loan and Mr. Lu personally remain in place - Continued support from the Group's main creditor - The Group's continuing efforts in cost reduction including closure of stores and overhead - > Sales forecast is expected to increase following the recruitment of new Regional Managers

+- Victorian and New South Wales Governments have extended their commercial tenancy schemes to March 2022 - In 2022 and beyond, the property market is expected to be performing well across Australia